GraysonM31/GraysonM31/README.md

-###Hi there 👋
+Hi there 👋

 I'm passionate about learning new technologies and wish to increase my presence in the open source community.
 BIO
--🏢 I'm currently working as a Project Manager Intern @ AllianceIT -⚙️ Tech I feel comfortable with: .java, .html, .css, .c -🎓 Completing a Bachlors of Computing at The University of Guelph (BE.
-Software) -🌱 Learning all about React to build my new personal website!
+*🏢 I'm currently working as a Project Manager Intern @ AllianceIT *⚙️ Tech I feel comfortable with: .java, .html, .css, .c *🎓 Completing a Bachlors of Computing at The University of Guelph (BE.
+Software) *🌱 Learning all about React to build my new personal website!
--⚡ Fun fact: Avid Golfer and active gym member helping people realize their true potenial!
+*⚡ Fun fact: Avid Golfer and active gym member helping people realize their true potenial!